(Above photo is a screenshot from “Dramatic Escape”)

 Through the transformative power of art, inmates find their voice, discover their talents, and learn empathy which RTA says has led to reduced infractions, a 5 percent recidivism rate, and the pursuit of college and post-graduate degrees.

 “People saw me as a wolf so I was a wolf,” one inmate says in the film.
-“But the people at RTA saw me as a man, so I had to be man.”
+“But the people at RTA saw me as a man, so I had to be a man.”

 RTA helps more than 200 incarcerated men and women to develop vital social and cognitive skills like communication, problem-solving, conflict resolution, self-discipline, and goal-setting six days a week.